ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 </layout>
 ```

-^
-Lets say we want to show a message to our user when there are no items to display, how could we achieve this?
+^ - What if we want to display an empty state?

 ---